 11. Members shall be entitled to speak at an AGM or question Trustees for such length of time as shall be determined by the chair.

 12. Members unable to attend an AGM may vote by proxy by submitting a proxy voting form to the Manager at least three days before the date of the AGM.

 13. Members may propose a vote of no confidence in any Trustee as long as that proposal has the written support of at least one third of the membership and receives the support of two-thirds of members voting at an AGM or SGM.

 14. The BVT shall keep members informed periodically of the activities of the BVT.

 15. BVT shall publish annual accounts in accordance with Charity Commission rules and best practice.
-14 days before the AGM, a summary will be circulated and a full set of accounts shall be made available to members, on application to the Clerk,.
+14 days before the AGM, a summary will be circulated and a full set of accounts shall be made available to members, on application to the Manager.

 16. Membership of the BVT shall end when a member resigns or ceases to live in the parish or ceases to be employed by a business there.